Found us from search engine?

 What more can I add to push it further to the number 1 spot?

 Take note of the missing topics that I’m not including but are there in the post ranked number 1.

 Those are the final puzzle piece that can help boost my content ranking.

 Schema markup or structured markup is one of the implementations that Google was pushing to help them better process the data presented on the web.

 By putting a label on everything, you’re explicitly telling the computers what each word means.

-You’re helping Google to build their library of entities.
+Since Google sees entities, you’re helping it to build its library of entities.

 There’s schema markups for everything, or at least almost everything.